-Inside: Pregnant and craving cream cheese?
+Can you eat cream cheese when pregnant?
 Here’s whether or not cream cheese is safe during pregnancy, plus other tips for the first time mom!

 But, what about cream cheese?

-If you’re used to adding a smear to your morning bagel, you probably don’t want to break your routine.
+If you’re used to adding a smear of Philadelphia cream cheese to your morning bagel, you probably don’t want to break your routine.

 Here’s what you should know about pregnancy and cream cheese!